zacfukuda/graphql-mongo/Express/README.md

 Sample application to run [GraphQL](http://graphql.org/) API server with [Express.js](https://expressjs.com/) to communicate with [MongoDB](https://www.mongodb.com/).
 [Mongoose](mongoosejs.com/) is being used to make a connection to database.

+The tutorial is available at [GraphQL + MongoDB Tutorial: Express](https://www.mokuji.me/article/graphql-mongo-express)

 ## Before getting started
 This application is Express version of sample program [Introduction to GraphQL + MongoDB: Basic](https://github.com/zacfukuda/graphql-mongo/tree/master/Basic), which is located in the different directory of this repository.
 (The tutorial of *Basic* program is also available at [GraphQL + MongoDB Tutorial: Basic – Query](https://www.mokuji.me/article/graphql-mongo-basic1) and [GraphQL + MongoDB Tutorial: Basic – Mutation](https://www.mokuji.me/article/graphql-mongo-basic2))